Car Insurance Claim Reimbursement: How to Get Your Money Back

 How Direct Payment Works

 With direct payment (sometimes called a cashless claim), your insurer pays the repair shop, hospital, or service provider directly after an adjuster approves the work.
 This is the most common method when you use a network or preferred shop.
 There's no upfront cost to you beyond your deductible, and there's far less paperwork since the shop handles most of the process.
-This method is faster and more convenient for standard collision or comprehensive claims.
+For standard collision or comprehensive claims, AI-assisted straight-through processing now means simple claims can be approved in as little as 24 to 48 hours at many major insurers.

 How Reimbursement Works